Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 You usually have to register with a letting agency if you want to rent a property through them.
-You can register with more than one letting agency at a time.
+You can register with as many agencies as you like.

-The letting agent must not charge you for registering your details or charge for giving you information on properties.
-It is a criminal offence for an agency to do this.
+The letting agent must not charge you for registering with them or charge for giving you information on properties.
+It is a criminal offence to do this.

 - National Approved Lettings Scheme (NALS)

 What to ask before you sign a contract